+Rapporteur’s summary:

+3 companies answered this question and 2 companies agree with the intention of 38.306 CR.
+Based on the answer to Q1, no proposal is given for this question.

 Question 3: If option 2 is preferred to Question 1, do companies agree with the intention of 36.331 CR in [4] i.e., clarify that the target NR PSCell SMTC configuration through targetRAT-MessageContainer is based on the timing reference of target EUTRA PCell?